cdktf/cdktf-provider-google/docs/sqlUser.python.md

 The user type.

 It determines the method to authenticate the user during login.
 The default is the database's built-in user type.
-Flags include "BUILT_IN", "CLOUD_IAM_USER", or "CLOUD_IAM_SERVICE_ACCOUNT".
+Flags include "BUILT_IN", "CLOUD_IAM_USER", "CLOUD_IAM_GROUP" or "CLOUD_IAM_SERVICE_ACCOUNT".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.10.0/docs/resources/sql_user#type SqlUser#type}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.11.0/docs/resources/sql_user#type SqlUser#type}

 ---